meehal0203/sqlalchemy-challenge/Surfsup/README.md

 In this section, I’ll use Python and SQLAlchemy to do a basic climate analysis and data exploration of the climate database.
 Specifically,  SQLAlchemy ORM queries, Pandas, and Matplotlib will be used.
 To do so, I completed the following steps:

-* Used the provided files (climate_starter.ipynb and hawaii.sqlite) to complete climate analysis and data exploration.
+* Used theprovided files (climate_starter.ipynb and hawaii.sqlite) to complete climate analysis and data exploration.

 * Used the SQLAlchemy create_engine() function to connect to your SQLite database.